 During a presidential debate in May, however, López Obrador continued flirting with legalization.
 “Why not give it a try?” he asked.

 After his soaring July 1 victory, López Obrador vowed to “eradicate” corruption, which he posits as the root of inequality and violence in Mexico.
 And in front of an estimated 500 reporters from around the world, he also pledged to work alongside the United States government.

 If López Obrador were to pursue some form of drug legalization, it wouldn’t be Mexico’s first time.
 Mexico, in fact, did away with prohibition, briefly, in the 1940s.

 As Benjamin Smith, a historian at the University of Warwick, points out, under president Lázaro Cárdenas, the purchase and sale of small quantities of drugs—including cannabis, cocaine, and heroin—were decriminalized.
-Doctors were also permitted to prescribe narcotics to addicts, and the government established clinics that offered the products at prices so low they paralyzed the black market.
+Doctors were also permitted to prescribe narcotics to addicts, and the government established clinics that offered the products at prices so low they paralyzed the illicit market.